Each day read the Gospel passage

 when I was made in the secret place.

-When I was woven together in the depths of the earth,
+When I was woven together in the depths of

 16 your eyes saw my unformed body.